Seafarer Mama/Karen is a Life Coach who uses labyrinths as a tool for personal growth and transformation for both herself and her clients.

 Walking the Labyrinth as a Spiritual Practice

-Let The Right Side of Your Brain Have a Voice
+Let the Right Side of Your Brain Have a Voice

-A labyrinth path relaxes the mind because there is only one path in toward the center.
+A labyrinth path relaxes the mind because there is only one path toward the center.
 There's no way to get lost.
 Follow the path and it'll lead you where you need to go.
 The left side of your brain is given a little nap or an afternoon at the spa while your right brain is given room to show you what it sees.
 It's the side of the brain that sees patterns and looks at things in a non-verbal, non-linear fashion.
 It's the seat of creativity and inventiveness.
-When you walk the labyrinth path, all of the information you store in your subconscious mind, your Shadow side, begins to come to the surface of the conscious mind.
+When you walk the labyrinth path, all of the information you store in your subconscious mind, your shadow side, begins to come to the surface of the conscious mind.
 You begin to access your own inner wisdom.
 Your intuition becomes stronger because you've listened to that voice from deep within, the voice that comes from all of the stored knowledge you've accumulated throughout your life.
 You may find solutions to problems you thought were tough to resolve because you have given yourself the chance to think about them differently.
 As Einstein once observed, "No problem can be solved from the same level of consciousness that created it."
 We need to look at something that puzzles us from different angles in order to resolve it.

 When you walk a labyrinth regularly, you learn to trust your Intuition, especially if you write down the ideas that come to you and process their meaning in a journal.
 It's important to process what comes to the surface of your mind when you walk the path.
-Writing in a journal will help you remember and take your discoveries on the path to heart.
-It will also facilitate your seeing patterns in your life, perhaps an overall message with clues to the life you are meant to live, or a right decision you are meant to make.
+Writing in a journal will help you remember and take your discoveries on the path to the heart.
+It will also facilitate your seeing patterns in your life, perhaps an overall message with clues to the life you are meant to live, or the right decision you are meant to make.

-In this article you will learn how to find a labyrinth to walk with your whole body.
+In this article, you will learn how to find a labyrinth to walk with your whole body.
 You are also provided with a labyrinth path to walk with your finger and a ritual to use while you walk the path.